Munich Coinage Treaty: Background

 As early as the 17th and 18th centuries, various German states had tried to harmonise the most important parameters of their coinage.
 The reason for the passing of the Munich Coinage Treaty was the devaluation of the 1/2 and 1/4 Gulden coins minted to the Kronenthaler standard by the Grand Duchy of Baden.
 The silver coins minted to the 24 gulden standard of the southern German states had lost a great deal of weight due to abrasion in circulation, so that on average they corresponded to a 24½ gulden standard.
 With the devaluation, it was intended that the real and the nominal value of the coins should be more closely aligned again.

 Parties to the treaty

-The following states co-founded the South German Coinage Union: Bavaria, Württemberg, Baden, Hesse-Darmstadt, Nassau and the Free Imperial City of Frankfurt.
+The following states co-founded the South German Coinage Union: Bavaria, Württemberg, Baden, Hesse-Darmstadt, Nassau and the Free City of Frankfurt.

 In 1838 and 1839, Saxe-Meiningen, Hohenzollern-Sigmaringen, Hohenzollern-Hechingen, Hesse-Homburg and Schwarzburg-Rudolstadt also acceded to the treaty.
 The South German Coinage Union lasted until the introduction of the imperial currency in 1871.